gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 1. If the requesting group member has exclusively the role of monitor, the Group Manager replies with a 4.00 (Bad Request) error response.

-2. Otherwise, depending on the configured policies (OPT8), the Group Manager takes one of the following actions.
+2. Otherwise, the Group Manager takes one of the following actions.

     a.
 The Group Manager rekeys the OSCORE group.
 That is, the Group Manager generates new group keying material for that group (see {{sec-group-rekeying-process}}), and replies to the group member with a group rekeying message as defined in {{sec-group-rekeying-process}}, providing the new group keying material.
 Then, the Group Manager rekeys the rest of the OSCORE group, as discussed in {{sec-group-rekeying-process}}.

+    The Group Manager SHOULD perform a group rekeying only if already scheduled to  occur shortly, e.g. according to an application-dependent rekeying period, or as a reaction to a recent change in the group membership.
+In any other case, the Group Manager SHOULD NOT rekey the OSCORE group when receiving a Key Renewal Request (OPT8).

     b.
 The Group Manager generates a new Sender ID for that group member and replies with a Key Renewal Response, formatted as defined in Section 4.1.6.1 of {{I-D.ietf-ace-key-groupcomm}}.
 In particular, the CBOR Map in the response payload includes a single parameter 'clientId' defined in {{ssec-iana-ace-groupcomm-parameters-registry}} of this document, specifying the new Sender ID of the group member encoded as a CBOR byte string.